 No hype.
 No spin.
 Just college life from the inside in the words of those who live it.

 How do I get an on-campus job?💰

 UIS has an online career management system called Career Connect.
 That is where you will find on-campus student worker positions posted.
 After you register for classes, you can register for an account at the CareerConnect Student.
 At the beginning of the fall semester, there is a job fair for jobs on and off campus.

 What is there to do at UIS?

 What happens if I’m struggling with my classes?📚

 Who are my teachers?🍎

 How do I apply for scholarships?💸

 If you’re an incoming freshman or freshman honors student, see your admissions counselors about the merit scholarships available.
 After your freshman year, you’re eligible for more than 100 available scholarships worth more than $90,000.
 Go to our scholarships website and download an application.
 The deadline for applying is February 15 of every year.
 Don’t miss the opportunity.

 What’s an interdisciplinary integrated honors curriculum, anyway?🎖

-The general education courses that our Capital Scholars honors students take are taught in a block of courses that are largely inter-disciplinary.
+The general education courses that our Capital Scholars honors students take are taught in a block of courses that are largely interdisciplinary.
 For example, if you are learning about the Middle East conflict, you would explore it from a variety of angles…politics, religion, history, economics, and social.
-Through those various lens, you’d explore why it’s happening and how it might be solved.
+Through those various lenses, you’d explore why it’s happening and how it might be solved.
 Expect to be exposed to multiple perspectives.
 At college, unlike high school, there are lots of right answers and you’ll be asked to think critically.
 That’s how you learn to live and work in a complex world.